-The following requirements have been established by the Office of Cooperative Education in conjunction with your academic department in order to facilitate your participation in the RIT cooperative education program.
+The following requirements have been established by the Office of Career Services and Cooperative Education in conjunction with your academic department in order to facilitate your participation in the RIT cooperative education program.

 Co-op employers expect RIT and its students to operate according to accepted business ethics and standards.
-Further, RIT expects your behavior at all times, whether on or off campus to be in accordance with the standards articulated in the RIT Students Rights and Responsibilities Handbook and the Office of Cooperative Education and Career Services' Co-op Student Agreement.
+Further, RIT expects your behavior at all times, whether on or off campus to be in accordance with the standards articulated in the RIT Students Rights and Responsibilities Handbook and the Office of Career Services and Cooperative Educations' Co-op Student Agreement.

 - Register your intent to participate in co-op by completing a profile and submitting a resume through our student site.
 Go to the RIT Job Zone – area on the student main page.